Spring 2021 Policies and Procedures

 Wellness Center appointments will be conducted virtually whenever possible (with in-person appointments only being offered when virtual appointments are not clinically appropriate).
 The following procedures will be utilized whenever an in-person appointment is required.

-- Students on campus should call 717-245-1663 to schedule appointments rather than coming physically to the Wellness Center (include Open Hours and Testing Tuesdays).
+- Students on campus should call 717-245-1663 to schedule appointments rather than coming physically to the Wellness Center (including when requesting Open Hours and Testing Tuesdays).

-- All students will check in for appointments remotely via our Patient Portal (dickinson.medicatconnect.com).and then caqll the office to be admitted into the building.
+- All students will check in for appointments remotely via our Patient Portal (dickinson.medicatconnect.com) and then call the office to be admitted into the building.

-- All students will be screened for COVID-19 symptoms (including taqking temperature) and asked to wash their hands/use hand sanitizer upon arrival for in-person appointments.
+- All students will be screened for COVID-19 symptoms (including taking temperature) and asked to wash their hands/use hand sanitizer upon arrival for in-person appointments.

 - All students and staff will be required to wear face coverings at all times when in shared spaces at the Wellness Center.

 - Only the first floor waiting room will be open, and seats will be spaced at least six feet apart.
-Any students presenting with symptoms of COVID-19 will be admitted through a separate entrance and will not use the waiting room.
+Any students presenting with symptoms of COVID-19 will be seen in our COVID-19 Tent or admitted through a separate entrance and not use the waiting room.

 PROCEDURE TO ACCESS WELLNESS CENTER SERVICES: